galaxyproject/training-material/topics/transcriptomics/tutorials/scrna_preprocessing/tutorial.md

 > ### {% icon comment %} Recap of previous stages
 >
 > 1. *Barcode Extraction*:
->   Here we used `umi_tools extract` on our input forward and reverse FASTQ files, and extracted the umi and cell barcode from the forward read *sequence*, and placed it into the *header* of both forward and reverse FASTQ files. i.e. FASTQ files → Modified FASTQ files
+>   Here we used `UMI_tools extract` on our input forward and reverse FASTQ files, and extracted the UMI and cell barcode from the forward read *sequence*, and placed it into the *header* of both forward and reverse FASTQ files. i.e. FASTQ files → Modified FASTQ files
 > 2. *Mapping*:
 >   We took the sequencing data from the reverse FASTQ file (with modified headers) and aligned it to the mouse genome, using annotations presented in the GTF file for that genome. i.e. Modified FASTQ file (reverse) → BAM file
 > 3. *Quality Filtering*: